JordanRickman/b/README.md

   output: [string, string, string]; // [stdin, stdout, stderr]
   stdout: string; // Identical to output[1]
   stderr: string; // Identical to output[2]
-  status: number | null; // Exit code, or null if the process was terminated by a signal
-  signal: string | null; // If it was terminated by a signal, the signal used to terminate the process
-  error: Error; // The error object if the child process failed or timed out }
+  status?: number; // Exit code, or undefined if the process was terminated by a signal signal?: string; // If it was terminated by a signal, the signal used to terminate the process error?: Error; // The error object if the child process failed or timed out }
 ```